Raindrops Keep Fallin' on My Head (Johnny Mathis album)

 Raindrops Keep Fallin' on My Head is an album by American pop singer Johnny Mathis that was released on February 25, 1970, by Columbia Records and included several covers of chart hits from the previous year along with 1964's "Watch What Happens" and the 1966 tunes "Alfie" and "A Man and a Woman".

 The album's producer, Jack Gold, added lyrics to the instrumental theme from "Midnight Cowboy", and it became the first song from the album to be released as a single.
 While it did manage to reach number 20 on Billboard magazine's Easy Listening chart during the five weeks it spent there that began in the issue dated November 15, 1969, an instrumental version by Ferrante and Teicher had debuted there just two weeks earlier and surpassed the Mathis showing by reaching number two in addition to peaking at number 10 on the magazine's Hot 100.
 "Odds and Ends" was the second single from this album and had its first appearance on the Easy Listening chart in the March 21, 1970, issue, beginning a three-week run that took the song to number 30.
 The album itself started a run of 26 weeks on their Top LP's chart just a few issues later and got as high as number 38.
+The album debuted on the Cashbox albums chart in the issue dated March 28, 1970, and remained on the chart for 17 weeks, peaking at number 39.

-Raindrops Keep Fallin' on My Head was released for the first time on compact disc in 1995 as one of two albums on one CD, the other LP being the 1971 Mathis title Love Story.
+Raindrops Keep Fallin' on My Head was released on compact disc in 1995 as one of two albums on one CD, Along with 1971 Mathis LP, Love Story.
+Raindrops Keep Fallin' on My Head was also included in Legacy's Mathis box set The Voice of Romance: The Columbia Original Album Collection, which was released on December 8, 2017.